icemtel/reconstruct3d_opt/README.md

 vedo>=2020.4 # only for 3D visualization
 ```

-### Literature
+### External links

-Optimization
+Optimization with SciPy
 - Tutorial https://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html
 - Documentation https://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize
 - How to choose a method https://scipy-lectures.org/advanced/mathematical_optimization/index.html

-### INFO
+### Data set
-- Data set: Machemer 1974, Naitoh 1984 -> Fig.2; points were manually extracted via illustrator -> export to svg;
+- Time sequences of three-dimensional shapes of beating cilia on the surface of unicellular Paramecium had been recorded by Machemer using high-speed video-microscopyin with stereoscopic recording of orthogonal two-dimensional projections in 1972; this cilia beat pattern was subsequently presented in Figure 2 of Naitoh et al. 1984.
+We had manually digitalized this historic data set by manual tracking (using manual tracking in Adobe Illustrator and export as svg-files).
-- Description of coordinate system in curve3d.py
+- The coordinate system used is described in `curve3d.py'

 ### Choice of parameters

-- For testing: use 30 points - good value to test parameters.
-More points is helpful if curvature is locally big.
+- Default: 30 control points; if local curvature is large, more control points should be used.

 #### Choice of weights
-- Weights are dimensionless.
+- Regularization weights are dimensionless
 - Start with smooth_weight = 0; With visual inspection find the best points_weight.
-  - If points_weight is too small; the curves will be parallel, but points won't necessarily align.
+  - If points_weight is too small; the curves will be parallel, but points will not necessarily align.
-  - If points_weight is too big (and no smoothing) - projection points might oscillate around the target curve.
+  - If points_weight is too large (and no smoothing) - projection points might oscillate around the target curve.
-- Increase smooth_weight until smoothing starts to destroy some features of the curve.
+- Increase smooth_weight until smoothing starts to mask essential features of the space curve.

 ### Scripts